National Space Trophy Winners

 1993 recipient of the National Space Trophy for his contributions as an astronaut, administrator, and space advisor over a span

 of three decades.
-General Stafford was born in Weatherford, Oklahoma.
+Stafford was born in Weatherford, Oklahoma.
 He graduated from the U.S. Naval Academy in 1952 and was an

 Air Force fighter and test pilot.
 He joined NASA as an astronaut in 1962.
 He was the pilot for Gemini 6 in 1965, and the

 commander for Gemini 9 the next year, both important rendezvous missions.
-General Stafford commanded Apollo 10, the dress
+Stafford commanded Apollo 10, the dress

 rehearsal for the first moon landing in 1969.
 After that flight, he became head of the astronaut office.
 He commanded the